 Cost of living in Denmark

 It must be said that the cost of living in Denmark is high.
 Copenhagen is one of the most expensive cities in the world where almost everything is expensive.
 Taxes are also high in the country, but these at least go towards excellent infrastructure, service delivery, universal healthcare and free education, so residents are generally happy to pay them.

 Expat families and children

+A fantastic destination in which to raise a family, Denmark has excellent schools, healthcare and plenty to do for children big and small.
 Despite its small size, Denmark has much to offer expats in terms of culture, sport and outdoor life.
 Visitors are often surprised at how unpopulated some parts of the country are.
 Being a peninsula and a series of islands, there is no shortage of coastline, and water-based activities are very popular.
-Denmark is also in a fantastic position for regional travel, with land and sea links to countries such as Germany, Sweden, Norway, Poland and the UK.
+Denmark is also in an ideal position for regional travel, with land and sea links to countries such as Germany, Sweden, Norway, Poland and the UK.

-Expats that manage to secure a good job in Denmark's competitive job market often find their stay in Denmark to be extremely comfortable.
-It's all to easy to fall in love with this Scandanavian country, and many expats find themselves wanting to stay on past the end of their assignment.
+Expats who manage to secure a good job in Denmark's competitive job market often find their stay in Denmark to be extremely comfortable.
+It's all too easy to fall in love with this Scandanavian country, and many expats stay on long past the end of their assignment.
 Denmark's beauty and high quality of life certainly offer good motivation to do so.

 Capital city: Copenhagen

 Neighbouring countries: Most of the country is bordered by the North Sea.
 Denmark's only land border is Germany in the south.